EvgeniiTitov/coding-practice/coding_practice/sample_problems/leet_code/README.md

 ---
 #### To remember:

+- Fine to pop off elements from an array in a loop as long as you: a) keep track of its length yourself OR b) recalculate its length len(arr) every iter to know when to break off the WHILE loop

 - Careful with a != b != c because `0 != 1 != 0` passes the condition -> be explicit
 `a != b and a != c and b != c`